New Product Introduction for Course Creators (Guide for 2022)

 2: Define Your Customer Profile

-We’ve written a separate guide to find and build your perfect Customer Profile (open in a new tab here).
+We’ve written a separate guide to find and build your perfect Customer Profile.

 Build something for someone.